morrownr/USB-WiFi/README.md

 -----

-Note: All indications are that all adapters below this line are "single-state"
+Note: Indications are that all adapters below this line are "single-state"

 -----